ianbarber/php-svm/README.md

 The basic process is to define parameters, supply training data to generate a model on, then make predictions based on the model.
 There are a default set of parameters that should get some results with most any input, so we'll start by looking at the data.

-Data is supplied in either a file, a stream, or as an an array.
+Data is supplied in either a file, a stream, or as an array.
 If supplied in a file or a stream, it must contain one line per training example, which must be formatted as an integer class (usually 1 and -1) followed by a series of feature/value pairs, in increasing feature order.
 The features are integers, the values floats, usually scaled 0-1.
 For example:

     -1 1:0.43 3:0.12 9284:0.2